Storyflow Logo

 Is there a free Heptabase alternative?

 Yes.
 Storyflow has a free plan with unlimited shared boards and basic AI.
-Obsidian Canvas is free for personal use.
-Logseq Whiteboards is free open-source.
-Anytype is free open-source local-first.
-The right free option depends on whether you want AI (Storyflow), markdown (Obsidian), open-source canvas (Logseq), or local-first (Anytype).
+Obsidian Canvas is free for personal use with local file ownership.
+Logseq Whiteboards is free open-source, and Anytype is free and local-first.
+The right free option depends on whether you want AI-native building (Storyflow), markdown ownership (Obsidian), open-source canvas (Logseq), or local-first typed objects (Anytype).

 Is Storyflow better than Heptabase?

-For users who want AI built in from the start and structural scaffolding through Story blueprints, Storyflow is meaningfully better.
-For users who value Heptabase's daily whiteboard journal feature or who want a specific Heptabase workflow, Heptabase is still strong.
-The deciding factor is whether board-aware AI and structural blueprints matter more than the journal feature.
+For users who want AI built in from the start and structural scaffolding through Story blueprints, Storyflow is meaningfully better at building projects on a canvas.
+For users who value Heptabase's daily journal or its PDF-and-source research workflow, Heptabase still wins on those jobs.
+Storyflow is honestly not a deep card-based research PKM, so the deciding factor is whether board-aware AI and blueprints matter more than annotation and journaling.

 What is the best open-source Heptabase alternative?

-Logseq Whiteboards is the leading open-source canvas PKM in 2026, with active development and a card-on-whiteboard paradigm similar to Heptabase.
-Anytype is the alternative for users who prioritise local-first and object-typed PKM over canvas features.
+Logseq Whiteboards is the leading open-source canvas PKM in 2026, with active development, a card-on-whiteboard paradigm similar to Heptabase, and local-first data.
+Anytype is the alternative for users who prioritise encryption and object-typed structure over deep canvas features.
+Both are free and keep your data on your own machine.

 What is the best Heptabase alternative for academic research?

 Scrintal is the canvas-paradigm Heptabase alternative built around academic citation.
-PDF annotation directly on cards, citation management, and the canvas paradigm in one tool.
-For academic researchers who valued Heptabase's canvas approach to literature review, Scrintal is the focused pick.
+PDF annotation on cards, citation management, and the canvas paradigm sit in one tool, so a literature review never leaves the whiteboard.
+For academic researchers who valued Heptabase's canvas approach to reading, Scrintal is the focused pick and the honest winner over Storyflow for this specific job.

 What is the best Heptabase alternative on iPad?